hmehta1597/Flu-Shot-Vaccination-Analysis-Using-SQL-and-Tableau/README.md

 2) Flu Shot Records CTE: Extracts data on flu shots administered in 2022 using the vaccine code 5302.
 3) Main Query with JOINs: Combines demographic data with flu shot records, marking each patient as vaccinated or unvaccinated.

-The SQL code file is available in this repository as flu_shot_analysis_2022.sql.
+The SQL Tables file is available in this reporsitory as SQL_Tables.sql/SQL_Tables.txt The SQL code file is available in this repository as SQL_DataExtraction.sql/SQL_DataExtraction.txt.

 **Tableau Dashboard Features:**